Salutary Neglect in American History, Definition and Meaning

 Eventually, the resentment led to fighting between soldiers and colonists that resulted in riots at the Battle of Golden Hill in New York City and the death of five colonists in the Boston Massacre.
 These incidents and others made it clear to the colonists that British officials and soldiers were ready and willing to use violence to bend them to their will.

-Within a year of implementing the Coercive Acts, fighting between British regulars and American militiamen broke out at Lexington Green on the morning of April 19, 1775.
+Within a year of implementing the Intolerable Acts, fighting between British regulars and American militiamen broke out at Lexington Green on the morning of April 19, 1775.

 Unlike previous laws, the Sugar Act specifically stated part of its purpose was to raise revenue.
-In order to collect the revenue, Britain began enforcing the provisions of the Navigation Acts and the Sugar Act by using the Royal Navy to police the oceans and waterways and by expanding the number of customs officials and Admiralty Courts.
+To collect the revenue, Britain began enforcing the provisions of the Navigation Acts and the Sugar Act by using the Royal Navy to police the oceans and waterways and by expanding the number of customs officials and Admiralty Courts.

-Salutary Neglect still continued after the passage of the Sugar Act, because Britain still had very little means of enforcing the laws.
+Salutary Neglect continued to some extent after the passage of the Sugar Act, because Britain still had very little means of enforcing the laws.
 Americans simply smuggled more and paid bribes to customs officials to look the other way.
 On top of that, anyone who was accused of smuggling and was tried in a court in the colonies was usually found innocent of the charges.

 Parliament continued to look for ways to tighten its control over the colonies and to raise revenue from them by passing more laws:

 How did Salutary Neglect make the colonists feel?